 When Roger Miller sang "rooms to let, fifty cents" in "King of the Road," it was only slightly less than he had paid some years earlier for room and board at Delia "Mom" Upchurch's boarding house in the Edgefield neighborhood of East Nashville.
 Down and out in his early Nashville days, the singer-songwriter stayed at the Upchurch boarding house for just $7 a week.

 Miller was just one of the many country legends to pass through the Upchurch house.
-Carl Smith, Faron Young, Grandpa Jones, David “Stringbean” Akeman, Stonewall Jackson, Hank Cochran, Johnny Paycheck and several other Music City men stayed with “Mom” over the years.
+Carl Smith, Faron Young, Grandpa Jones, David "Stringbean" Akeman, Stonewall Jackson, Hank Garland, Buddy Spicher, Hank Cochran, Johnny Paycheck and several other male Opry stars or aspiring country singers from Music City opted to stay with "Mom" over the years.

 Today we'd all be clamoring to have Stringbean and Roger Miller at our dinner table.
 But in the 1940s and 50s, "hillbilly" musicians had a reputation for being wild, unkempt and unreliable.
 But Ms. Upchurch had a different mindset.
 She loved hillbilly music and only rented to people in the music business.
 She knew her tenants had major talent and just needed a leg up on their way to stardom.
 Many of the artists at the Upchurch house may never have made it in Music City if it wasn't for the kindness of the woman at 620 Boscobel Street.